-Giri (age 14) and Uma (age 11) Peters are an Indian-American brother/sister duo from Nashville, TN.
+Giri (age 14) and Uma (age 12) Peters are an Indian-American brother/sister duo from Nashville, TN.
 These award-winning multi-instrumentalists - Giri on fiddle, mandolin, and guitar, and Uma on clawhammer and gourd banjo - have been electrifying audiences with their refreshing, soulful blend of old-time, folk, and roots music.
 Although young in age, their musicianship and vocal harmonies showcase a level of creativity and originality well beyond their years.
 They have attracted the attention of MacArthur Genius Grant awardee Rhiannon Giddens, who is acting as a master artist for Uma as part of the apprenticeship program in traditional arts through the Tennessee Arts Commission.
-They have had the privilege of playing with dobro master Jerry Douglas, the "Duke of Folk" Dan Zanes, and blues harmonica great Phil Wiggins.
+Their first album together, entitled Origins, released May 31, 2019.
 Giri and Uma have performed at festivals around country.